 Non-profit organization "Information Agency MEMO.ru"

-For the operation of the site http://www.kavkaz-uzel.ru, which provides news and analysis of events in the Caucasus, as well as information on the activities of groups of civil society activists.
-Over the next two years, Memo.ru plans to improve the quality of journalism on the website, as well as expand its reach to an international audience with more frequent updates to the English version of the website.
+For the site http://www.kavkaz-uzel.ru, which provides news and analysis of events in the Caucasus, as well as information on the activities of groups of civil society activists.
+Over the next two years, Memo.ru plans to improve the quality of website journalism, as well as expand its reach to an international audience with more frequent updates of the English version of the website.

 Non-profit partnership "Lawyers for civil society"

 To collect and publish reviews and analysis of federal and regional laws regulating the activities of NGOs, create a report analyzing the state of civil society in Russia, which will help identify regions of Russia in which there are either completely absent or there are only a few laws that regulate the work of civil society organizations .

 "No to Violence" (Nonviolence International)